docyes/backticker/README.md

 Emit a tick event and restart the current timer effectively restarting.

+## cid
+A special property of tickers, the cid or client id is a unique identifier automatically assigned to all tickers when they're first created.

+## interval
+The interval between each tick event; defaults to undefined.

 ## Catalog of Events
 "tick" — when the elapsed time is equal to the set interval

-## cid
-A special property of tickers, the cid or client id is a unique identifier automatically assigned to all tickers when they're first created.

 ## Backbone.Events Mixin
 Backplate uses the Backbone.Events Mixin; a module that can be mixed in to any object, giving the object the ability to bind and trigger custom named events.